avengers-p7/Avengers_P7_Documents/Application_CI/Sonarqube/Monitoring.md

 | **Unit Test Metrics** | SonarQube evaluates unit test success and failure rates.
 Monitoring unit test metrics helps ensure the reliability of the test suite and identifies areas for improvement. |

 ***

+# Flow Diagram of Monitoring Metrics in SonarQube

 # Best Practices